bernadsatriani/thornet/README.md

 ![alt text](http://i.imgur.com/826hoc3.png "Thornet Toolset v1.2")

-Thornet Toolset allows you to quickly launch all sorts of attacks, including but not limited to, Wi-Fi attacks, Man In The Middle Attacks, DDoS Attacks.
+Thornet Toolset allows you to quickly launch all sorts of attacks, including but not limited to, Wi-Fi attacks, Man In The Middle Attacks and DDoS Attacks.

 ## What is Thornet?